 Study in the oldest city in the U.S.

 Enjoy beautiful beaches and a rich, Spanish-influenced history.
-The USAHS campus in St. Augustine overlooks the gorgeous northeast Florida coastline and is located near downtown St. Augustine, the oldest European-founded city in the United States.
+The USAHS campus in St. Augustine overlooks the gorgeous northeast Florida coastline with nearby beaches like St. Augustine Beach and tranquil Crescent Beach and is located near downtown St. Augustine, the oldest European-founded city in the United States.
 Wander the cobblestone streets to take in the centuries-old architecture—on your way to the beach!

 Why study with USAHS in St. Augustine?